Un rescate de huevitos: Voice cast

+None of the actors from the English dubbing of the previous film reprise any of the characters.

 Production

-The film utilized full computer-generated imagery animation for the second time, following Un gallo con muchos huevos with about an expected overall increase of fifteen percent of image quality up to the fifth installment, which is currently in development.
+The film utilized full computer-generated imagery animation for the second time, following Un gallo con muchos huevos with about an expected overall increase of fifteen percent of image quality up to the fifth installment, which was in development at the time.
 Like Un gallo, while being produced in Mexico, the film is intended for an international outreach.
 "We wanted to make this film very international, without losing the Mexican identity.
 It has jokes and positive messages," said co-producer Ignacio Casares.
-The film has been in development during the COVID-19 pandemic in which many crew members, around 80 people, are working remotely from their homes.
-A total of 350 people from all departments have worked on the film, with an average worktime taking one month per minute.
+The film has been in development during the COVID-19 pandemic in which many crew members, around 80 people, were working remotely from their homes.
+A total of 350 people from all departments have worked on the film, with an average worktime taking one month per minute.The subscription television service Sky alongside the national film fund of Mexico Eficine and food industries Grupo Herdez and Dulces Miguelito sponsored the film.
+The animation for the film was handled in Autodesk Maya, modelling in ZBrush and both compositing and render in Houdini.

 The film's overprotective theme for Toto's father character came from co-director Rodolfo Riva Palacio Alatriste's own parenting experience with his daughter, Dione, who voiced Uli in the film.
 Rodolfo also explained that the theme of collecting eggs and endangered animal species for expensive food served as the basis for the screenplay, after he and his brother Gabriel read articles on the topic.

 Casting

 Before the animation process, much of the actors had recorded their lines for adaptation.
+With the film being the last role of Pepe Lavat, who died in 2018.

 Music

 Zacarías M. de la Riva, a Spanish composer who previously worked on Un gallo con muchos huevos, has returned to compose this film with a 75-piece orchestra performance in Bratislava.
-It was originally planned to be scored in Bulgaria.

 As with Un gallo, Zacarías has faced challenges in composing music in animated films, as it required the balancing of adventure, drama and comedy.
 Despite this, he called it "a great joy" and "truly [marvelous] to [be working] again with directors Gabriel and Rodolfo Riva-Palacio."
 The composer added that the film reused some music pieces from his work in Un gallo.